 A thoughtful approach to packaging your products can make an impression on your customers which can lead to repeat business.
 However, fancy labels and packaging can really put a dent in your profit margins, so it can take a bit of ingenuity to find quality ways of presenting your products that can also be cost effective - here are a couple of ideas to get you started:

-Handwritten messages: if you have nice handwriting, make this a feature of your presentation.
+If you have nice handwriting, make this a feature of your presentation.
 A handwritten message gives your product pure handmade credential and can leave a lasting impression with your customers, especially if you include a personalised message with their name.
 You don't even need expensive calligraphy pens to get a great effect as there are a number of low cost gel pens on the market that have a great writing style: check out The Pen Addict for reviews of popular pens.

-Custom Stickers with your business name and logo can be really cost effective and add a touch of professionalism to your package.
+With your business name and logo can be really cost effective and add a touch of professionalism to your package.
 This option is great if you need to turn around packages quite quickly as stickers can be used to wrap and to brand all at the same time.

-Tissue paper is a great low cost packaging option as it is extremely lightweight - where postage is charged by weight this can add up in considerable savings.
+This is a great low cost packaging option as it is extremely lightweight - where postage is charged by weight this can add up in considerable savings.
 You can make your tissue paper a little more interesting by stamping interesting patterns or using a couple of different colours together in interesting ways.

-Get creative when it comes to embellishments: Alternatives to ribbon like garden twine, raffia, handmade pom-poms and even colorful yarn can be an interesting way to put a low cost finishing touch to your packaging.
+Alternatives to ribbon like garden twine, raffia, handmade pom-poms and even colorful yarn can be an interesting way to put a low cost finishing touch to your packaging.
 Coupled with the previous tip, finding ways of utilising your remnants creatively for embellishments can really help save money on packaging.

 Overall, the key is to make sure that your packaging feels thoughtful and shows your attention to detail.
 A couple of quick tips: